 Scarborough’s highlight is its lovely harbour, which is home to around 300 boats.
 Backed by rocky beaches, colorful homes and smiling kids, it’s a charming place to spend some time.

 10. Flamingo Land

-One of the best theme parks in England, this is a great pick if you’re looking for high-octane theme park thrills in the north of the country.
+One of the best theme parks in England and one of the best zoos in the UK, this is a great pick if you’re looking for high-octane theme park thrills in the north of the country.

 With 5 intense roller coasters and several other thrill rides, it offers plenty of adrenaline rushes along with rides for smaller kids.

 And if that’s not enough, it also plays host to an award-winning zoo, with lions, camels, zebras, chimpanzees and more.
 If the sheer drops don’t scare you, the big cats will.

 Ever thought about going hiking with a llama?
 I hadn’t either, until I heard about Lakeland Llama Trekking.
 And now it’s all I want to do.

 If you like llamas and you like hiking, this might just be the best thing you’ve ever heard of.
 Because llamas aren’t very big, you don’t ride them, but they come on your trek with you.
 Inexplicable and absurd, but also outrageously appealing.